the-au-forml-lab/SERPL/events/2023/attending.md

 ## Internet Connection

 [eduroam](https://eduroam.org/) is available at all Augusta University campuses.
+A visitor and guest network called `AU-Guest` is also available, please refer to [the University's webpage](https://www.augusta.edu/it/wireless.php) for more information.

 ## Nearby Hotels